Steve Carlton: Minnesota Twins (1987–1988)

 Carlton was traded to the Minnesota Twins in late July 1987.
 He went a combined 6–14 with a 5.74 ERA for both the Indians and Twins.
 The Twins won the 1987 World Series, albeit without Carlton on the postseason roster, to earn him a third World Series ring.
 Carlton made the trip to the White House to meet President Reagan along with his Twins teammates.
 When Carlton was photographed with his teammates at the White House, newspapers listed each member of the team with the notable exception of Carlton.
 Instead, Carlton was listed as an "unidentified Secret Service agent."

-He made the Twins roster in 1988, pitching in four games (0–1 with a 16.76 ERA), before being released by the Twins on April 23, 1988, after surrendering eight runs in five innings in his final game.
+He made the Twins roster in 1988, pitching in four games (0–1 with a 16.76 ERA), before being released by the Twins on April 23, 1988, after surrendering eight runs in five innings in what would be his final meaningful appearance.
 No teams signed Carlton for the remainder of the 1988 season.